postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/github.md

  You can back up and sync your Postman collections with a GitHub repo.
 Once the integration is complete, any new changes to your collection in Postman will also appear in the repository.

- > Backing up collections on GitHub is available for Basic, Business and Enterprise plans only.
+ > Backing up collections on GitHub is available for Basic, Professional, and Enterprise plans only.

 1. From the **[Home](https://go.postman.co/home)** page select **[Integrations](https://go.postman.co/integrations)**.